Cubric (Dreams) Accessibility Report

 You can die, but you do not have limited lives or a timer so you can play at your own pace.
 It saves your progress so you can come back to the game if you wish to stop, and it will start you where you left off.

 There are red barriers that turn green to indicate you can pass through them, that may be hard to distinguish for colourblind players.
 When you collect items to unlock pathways, these are sometimes off-screen and only indicated with sound.

-We haven’t documented any accessibility features for Difficulty in Cubric which deal with how you can adjust the challenge of play, and assistance the game offers when you fail or get stuck.
+We haven’t documented any accessibility features for Difficulty in Cubric which deal with how you can adjust the challenge of play, and whether this is locked once chosen or can be adjusted as you play.
 The following games are similar to Cubric, and offer accessibility features for Difficulty:

 We've documented 3 accessibility features for Getting Started in Cubric which deal with what support is offered to get started with the game.
 This includes customising the experience when you first open the game via any onboarding processes it provides as well as tutorials and other assistance when you first start playing.

 These features aid your play of the game in terms of cognitive load on learning controls, dealing with pressure and coping with the environment and challenges.

 Tutorials: There are helpful tutorials and instructions on how to play.
 Information is provided in a timely manner, with appropriate level of detail.

 Low Pressure: Game tasks aren't time-limited or there's a low-pressure mode.
 This avoids the pressure of being put on the clock for overarching missions, or failing tasks because you didn't reach a destination in time.

 Assistance For Progressing